junxit/us-congress-bills-110/metadata.md

 - 2007-03-28 — The Speaker designated the Honorable Xavier Becerra to act as Chairman of the Committee.
 - 2007-03-28 — The previous question was ordered pursuant to the rule. (consideration: CR H3234)
 - 2007-03-28 — VITIATION OF EARLIER PROCEEDINGS - Mr. Kennedy of Rhode Island asked unanimous consent that he be allowed to request a recorded vote on the question of adoption of amendment numbered 7 printed in House Report 110-78 offered by Mr. Sestak, notwithstanding the previous adoption of the amendment by a voice vote.
 Agreed to without objection.
 Subsequently, the Chair announced that further proceedings on the amendment would be postponed.
+- 2007-03-29 — Received in the Senate and Read twice and referred to the Committee on Armed Services.